-Author Jackie Collins dead at 77: Surprisingly few film & TV adaptations of her bestselling novels
+Author Jackie Collins: Surprisingly few film & TV adaptations of her bestselling novels

 Collins’ tawdry, female-centered novels – much like those of Danielle Steel and Judith Krantz – were/are immensely popular.
 According to her website, they have sold more than 500 million copies in 40 countries.
 And if the increasingly tabloidy BBC is to be believed (nowadays, Wikipedia has become a key source, apparently), every single one of them – 32 in all – appeared on the New York Times’ bestseller list.
 (Collins’ own site claims that a mere 30 were included.)

 On the BBC obit, Jackie Collins – who is supposed to have enjoyed a “schoolgirl fling” with Marlon Brando – is quoted as saying that she “never felt bashful writing about sex,” adding that her novels had “helped people’s sex lives.”

 “Sex is a driving force in the world,” she affirmed, “so I don’t think it’s unusual that I write about sex.
 I try to make it erotic, too.”

 Whether “erotic” or no, sex-focused literature has been around for centuries.
 Prior to Jackie Collins, in the English-language alone the 20th century produced, among countless others, the controversial D.H.
 Lawrence (Lady Chatterley’s Lover), Henry Miller (Tropic of Cancer), and Allen Ginsberg (“Howl”), in addition to bestselling authors Harold Robbins (The Carpetbaggers), Sidney Sheldon (Bloodline), and Collins’ female predecessors Elinor Glyn (Beyond the Rocks), Jacqueline Susann (Valley of the Dolls), and Grace Metalious (Peyton Place).